Artin Approximation: Approximation with constraints

-\end{theorem} This result has a lot of applications and is one of the most important about Artin Approximation.
-The proof we present here uses the Artin-Mazur Theorem for algebraic power series and is different from the classical one even if it is based on the key fact that $B\langle x\rangle$ satisfies Theorem \ref{Pop_app} for any excellent Henselian local ring $B$ (see Remark \ref{ex_nested}). \\ We mention here that this result was previously known in the case where $A=\k$ is a field and the integers $s_i$ equal $1$ or $n$ (see Theorem 4.1 \cite{BDLvdD} where it is attributed to M. Artin) and whose proof is based on the fact that the ring $\k\lb x_1\rb\langle x_2,\cdots,x_n\rangle$ satisfies the Artin Approximation Theorem (see also the comment following Theorem \ref{W}).
+\end{theorem} This result has a lot of applications and is one of the most important results about Artin Approximation.
+Its proof is based on General NŽron desingularization, more precisely it uses the fact that the rings $A\lb x_1,\ldots, x_i\rb\langle x_{i+1},\ldots, x_n\rangle$ satisfy Theorem \ref{Pop_app} (see Remark \ref{ex_nested}).
+The proof we present here is based on a characterization of the ring of algebraic power series over a ring of formal power series (see Lemma \ref{lemma_nested}) and is different from the classical one even if it is based on the key fact that the rings $A\lb x_1,\ldots, x_i\rb\langle x_{i+1},\ldots, x_n\rangle$ satisfy Theorem \ref{Pop_app} for any excellent Henselian local ring $B$. \\ We note that before the work of D. Popescu \cite{Po86} this result was already known in the case where $A=\k$ is a field and the integers $s_i$ equal $1$ or $n$ (see \cite[Theorem 4.1]{BDLvdD} where the result is attributed to M. Artin) and whose proof is based on the fact that the ring $\k\lb x_1\rb\langle x_2,\ldots,x_n\rangle$ satisfies the Artin Approximation Theorem (see also the comment following Theorem \ref{W}).

-\begin{proof}[Proof of Theorem \ref{nested_alg}] For simplicity we assume that $A$ is a complete local domain (this covers already the case where $A$ is a field).
+\begin{proof}[Proof of Theorem \ref{nested_alg}] For simplicity we assume that $A$ is a complete local domain (this covers already the important case where $A$ is a field).
 We first give the following lemma that may be of independent interest and whose proof is given below:

-\begin{lemma} Let $A$ be a complete normal local domain, $u:=(u_1,...,u_n)$, $v:=(v_1,...,v_m)$.
+\begin{lemma} Let $A$ be a complete normal local domain, $u:=(u_1,\ldots,u_n)$, $v:=(v_1,\ldots,v_m)$.
 Then

 \end{lemma}